 According to the LA-based Consumer Watchdog group, more than two-thirds of the cars on US roads will have Internet connections to their safety-critical systems by 2022, representing a very serious security and safety risk.
-They note that the vehicle architecture must be redesigned so that there is no electronic connection between Internet-connected non-safety-critical systems and safety-critical systems.
+They note that while automakers have many economic motivations to connect vehicles to the Internet (such as over-the-air software updates), the underlying E/E architecture must be designed and engineered to limit the electronic connection between Internet-connected non-safety-critical systems and safety-critical systems.

-If OEMs and Tier 1 vendors were to begin designing new, safer vehicle architectures today, these safer vehicles wouldn’t be ready for sale until at least 2023-2024—it would take until 2037 for half of the connected vehicles on the road to have this architectural defense.
+As OEMs and Tier 1 vendors are beginning to brainstorm how to design newer and safer vehicle architectures, these safer vehicles wouldn’t be ready for mass-market sale until at least 2023-2024—it would take until 2037 for half of the connected vehicles on the road to have this architectural defense.